Keeper of the Lost Cities

 Is it any good?

-KEEPER OF THE LOST CITIES, the first in a new series by debut author Shannon Messenger, is imaginative, well conceived and well written, with believable, complex characters and a fully realized fantasy world parallel to our own.
+The first in a new series by Shannon Messenger, this book is imaginative, well-conceived and well-written, with believable, complex characters and a fully realized fantasy world parallel to our own.
 Friendship, family bonds, and trying to do the right thing in difficult circumstances all come to the fore as Sophie and her friends try to figure out the mystery of her origin and face unexpected dangers.

 Families can talk about Sophie being forced to leave her family forever without saying good-bye.
 If you were in her situation, would you do the same thing?

 What other books have you read or movies you've seen feature elves?
 Why do you think elf stories are popular?